 With the dramaturgy and advisement of the Gray siblings, theatre artists Kevin Matthew Wong and Julia Howman tell a true story of environmental injustice in our own backyard and our shared responsibility in the protection of our environment.

-Through a unique blend of documentary-theatre, projection design, and object puppetry, this powerful solo show seeks to spark conversations on Canadian environmental policy, treaty rights and Indigenous relations, as well as what it means to be a Canadian citizen.
+Through a unique blend of documentary-theatre, projection design, and object puppetry, this powerful solo show sought to spark conversations on Canadian environmental policy, treaty rights and Indigenous relations, as well as what it means to be a Canadian citizen.

 “Wow!
 Every high school student should see this… Students are the next generation, the ones who will have the deal with our numerous environmental and social mistakes, and a show like THE CHEMICAL VALLEY PROJECT is an excellent way to plant a seed of consciousness in their minds.”